 The locality can add to the amount of these fines.
 The law also allows police officers to tow and store illegally-parked vehicles.

-How is the number of reserved parking spaces for disabled persons determined?
+How is the number of reserved parking spaces for people with disabilities determined?

 A locality can establish a local law or ordinance to reserve parking spaces on a street and install the signs.
 Municipalities do not have control over the assignment of parking spaces in private parking lots, but many facilities provide their own reserved parking.
-If you have a question about reserved parking for disabled persons on a specific street, determine if the street is part of county, city, town, village or state property.
+If you have a question about reserved parking for people with disabilities on a specific street, determine if the street is part of county, city, town, village or state property.
 Then contact the correct officials for that locality.
-Shopping centers that include five or more retail stores are also required to provide and reserved parking spaces for disabled customers.
+Shopping centers that include five or more retail stores are also required to provide and reserved parking spaces for customers with disabilities.

 Is reserved parking for people with disabilities available in New York City?

 New York City does not set aside reserved spaces on its streets for persons with disabilities.
 Reserved parking spaces are only available off-street, in parking lots for shopping centers/malls, office/apartment buildings and college campuses.
-You can use the vehicle plates for disabled persons or a state permit for disabled persons to park in reserved spaces in those off-street lots.
+You can use the vehicle plates for people with disabilities or a state permit for people with disabilities to park in reserved spaces in those off-street lots.

 However, the NYC Department of Transportation issues a City permit (a rectangular dashboard permit) that allows persons with severe disabilities to park at most curbsides on NYC streets.
 City permits are issued to people with a permanent disability that so severely affects their ability to walk that they require the use of a private automobile.
 The New York City parking permit is not valid outside of NYC.
 For more information or to obtain an application for a NYC permit, call (718) 433-3100 or visit the NYC Department of Transportation's website.